States rush to revise their abortion laws as a major U.S. Supreme Court decision nears - NewsBreak

 Neither the Florida measure nor the Arizona law includes exceptions for women who become pregnant as the result of rape or incest.

-Democrats in both states rallied against the legislation, with Florida Senate Democratic Leader Lauren Book saying it was an “assault on women’s rights” and Orange County state Sen. Randolph Bracy calling the lack of an exception for rape or incest “cruel.”
+Democrats in both states rallied against the legislation, with Florida Senate Democratic Leader Lauren Book saying it was an “an assault on women’s rights” and Orange County state Sen. Randolph Bracy calling the lack of an exception for rape or incest “cruel.”

 “Nobody wanted my daughter.
 Her father said it’s not mine, haven’t heard from him for over four years.
 My parents wanted nothing to do with the pregnancy.
 My mother even took me for the abortion.
 When I got there, I didn’t do it,” she said.